MicrosoftDocs/win32/desktop-src/Midl/wchar-t.md

 The MIDL compiler allows redefinition of **wchar\_t**, but only if it is consistent with the preceding definition.

 The wide-character type is one of the predefined types of MIDL.
-The wide-character type can appear as a type specifier in [**const**](const.md) declarations, [**typedef**](typedef.md) declarations, general declarations, and function declarators (as a function returnâ€“type specifier and as a parameter-type specifier).
+The wide-character type can appear as a type specifier in [**const**](const.md) declarations, [**typedef**](typedef.md) declarations, general declarations, and function declarators (as a function return type specifier and as a parameter-type specifier).
 For the context in which type specifiers appear, see [Interface Definition (IDL) File](interface-definition-idl-file.md).

 The **\[string\]** attribute can be applied to a pointer or array of type **wchar\_t**.

-Use the **L** character before a character or a string constant to designate the wide characterâ€“type constant.
+Use the **L** character before a character or a string constant to designate the wide character type constant.

 ## See also